 • 1.
 Cut the meat and season it;

 • 2.
-Mix the ingredients well by hand;
+Mix the ingredients well with your hand;

 • 4.
 Mix egg with chicken and add the flour;

 • 5.
-The pieces must be covered with consistent dough;
+The pieces should be covered with a consistent batter;

 • 7.
 Fry in hot oil and be careful not to stick;